Pythagoreanism: History

-Pythagoras was already well known in ancient times for the mathematical achievement of the Pythagorean theorem.
+Pythagoras was already well known in ancient times for his supposed mathematical achievement of the Pythagorean theorem.
 Pythagoras had been credited with discovering that in a right-angled triangle the square of the hypotenuse is equal to the sum of the squares of the other two sides.
 In ancient times Pythagoras was also noted for his discovery that music had mathematical foundations.
 Antique sources that credit Pythagoras as the philosopher who first discovered music intervals also credit him as the inventor of the monochord, a straight rod on which a string and a movable bridge could be used to demonstrate the relationship of musical intervals.

 Much of the surviving sources on Pythagoras originated with Aristotle and the philosophers of the Peripatetic school, which founded historiographical academic traditions such as biography, doxography and the history of science.
-The surviving 5th century BC sources on Pythagoras and early Pythagoreanism are void of supernatural elements, while surviving 4th century BC sources on Pythagoreas' teachings introduced legend and fable.
+The surviving 5th century BC sources on Pythagoras and early Pythagoreanism are void of supernatural elements, while surviving 4th century BC sources on Pythagoras's teachings introduced legend and fable.
 Philosophers who discussed Pythagoreanism, such as Anaximander, Andron of Ephesus, Heraclides and Neanthes had access to historical written sources as well as the oral tradition about Pythagoreanism, which by the 4th century BC was in decline.
 Neopythagorean philosophers, who authored many of the surviving sources on Pythagoreanism, continued the tradition of legend and fantasy.

 The earliest surviving ancient source on Pythagoras and his followers is a satire by Xenophanes, on the Pythagorean beliefs on the transmigration of souls.
 Xenophanes wrote of Pythagoras that:

 In a surviving fragment from Heraclitus, Pythagoras and his followers are described as follows:

 Two other surviving fragments of ancient sources on Pythagoras are by Ion of Chios and Empedocles.
-Both were born in the 490s, after Pythagoras' death.
-By that time he was known as a sage and his fame had spread throughout Greece.
+Both were born in the 490s, after Pythagoras's death.
+By that time, he was known as a sage and his fame had spread throughout Greece.
 According to Ion, Pythagoras was:

-Empedocles described Pythagoras as "a man of surpassing knowledge, master especially of all kinds of wise works, who had acquired the upmost wealth of understanding."
+Empedocles described Pythagoras as "a man of surpassing knowledge, master especially of all kinds of wise works, who had acquired the upmost wealth of understanding".
 In the 4th century BC the Sophist Alcidamas wrote that Pythagoras was widely honored by Italians.